MicrosoftDocs/win32/desktop-src/WinAuto/use-msaa-to-make-an-windowless-activex-control-accessible.md

 ms.date: 05/31/2018
 ---

-# How to Use MSAA to Make a Windowless ActiveX Control Accessible
+# Use MSAA to make a windowless ActiveX control accessible

 Describes how to use the Microsoft Active Accessibility API to ensure that your windowless Microsoft ActiveX control is accessible to assistive technology (AT) client applications.